gasparka/thesis/docs/moving_average.rst

 :numref:`mavg_vhdl_main` shows the significant part of the conversion process.
 As seen it looks very similiar to the Python function.
-Full output of the conversion is can be seen at repo [#f1]_.
+Full output of the conversion is can be seen at repo [#mavgrepo]_.